monarc-project/stats-service/docs/architecture.rst

     The sharing of stats can be disabled per client.

-The service behind dashboard.monarc.lu is operated by CASES Luxembourg and aims to provide relevant data about the current cybersecurity trends, focused in the Luxembourg area.
+The service behind dashboard.monarc.lu is operated by NC3 Luxembourg and aims to provide relevant data about the current cybersecurity trends, focused in the Luxembourg area.